YairMSIl/challenge/design/next_steps.md

 - Make sure cost is captured within the agent and any sub-tool/agent calls
 - agent flow section does not contain the content of the agent interactions with tools.

+- Issue where we do not see tool calls and internal 'agent' thoughts in the UI

+- Updated design document
+- Updated readme.md and proper description of the project and how to run it including examples
+- Possible docker setup for the project for easier deployment

+Tidy up the code
+1) Split up code into more files
+2) Consts for strings and other static values
+3) Enums where applicable
+4) single purpose functions (generally, not long and not too  many indentations)
+5) Remove unused code and imports
+6) less JSONs more objects.

 Bugs: